-Here's What Summer Travel Might Actually Look Like, According to Experts (Video)
+Here's What Summer Travel Might Actually Look Like, According to Experts

 Destinations Opening Soon(ish)

-Audrey Hendley, president of American Express Travel, said most travelers might put off travel for several more months.
-“We are beginning to see consumers book trips for three months out and beyond.
-Based on these initial bookings, we expect to see more consumers opting for shorter domestic trips over longer international travels that have historically been popular during the summer months."
+Last year's predictions about the popularity of domestic travel and last-minute bookings still seem to ring true now.
+Audrey Hendley, president of American Express Travel, previously said, "Based on these initial bookings, we expect to see more consumers opting for shorter domestic trips over longer international travels that have historically been popular during the summer months."

-Cleanliness as a Commodity
+Cleanliness As a Commodity

 Regardless of the type of trips travelers end up booking, sanitation will be top of mind.
 "Cleanliness, hygiene, and health will be the 'holy trinity' for summer travel decision-making," said aviation industry expert Henry Harteveldt of Atmosphere Research Group.

-Travel companies, including hotels and airlines, will do everything possible to implement and publicize new sanitation efforts, according to Konrad Waliszewski, co-founder and CEO of the travel app TripScout.
+Travel companies, including hotels and airlines, will do everything possible to implement and publicize new sanitation efforts, according to Konrad Waliszewski, cofounder and CEO of the travel app TripScout.
 "Hygiene will be the new buzzword pitched by destinations and travel companies," he said.
-"How socially distant you can be from other people, how often everything is cleaned, and what protective measures are in place for the staff will dominate the communication for anyone trying to lure travelers this year."
+"How socially distanced you can be from other people, how often everything is cleaned, and what protective measures are in place for the staff will dominate the communication for anyone trying to lure travelers this year."

 But companies and destinations will also have to strike a balance between safety and letting travelers have fun, according to Misty Belles, the managing director of global public relations for the Virtuoso travel advisor network.
 "Destinations will need to assure visitors that they are managing crowd control because the notion of social distancing is a mindset that's going to stay with us long after travel restrictions are lifted," she said.
 "Destinations will [also] have to show that visitors can still enjoy their visit, [and] that enough restaurants and attractions will be open that it's worth their while."